 B.Sc., MA, PhD.

-Alun Davies has two decades’ experience of health research and engagement.
-His most recent work focusses on engagement with large multi-country adaptive platform trials.
-He leads a Technical Working Group on Good Participatory Practice for WHO’s Solidarity Trial Vaccines and has completed a literature review on Community Engagement and Informed Consent in this area.
+Alun has two decades’ experience of health research and engagement.
+His most recent work focussed on engagement with large multi-country adaptive platform trials.
+He leads a Technical Working Group on Good Participatory Practice for WHO’s Solidarity Trial Vaccines and has published a literature review on Community Engagement and Informed Consent in this area.
 The latter is part of a larger collaborative piece of work for the WHO towards "creating truly inclusive and ethical future research in public health emergencies."
 He currently co-leads a study to explore and document lessons learned in implementing engagement for a large COVID-19 trial across three countries.

 His career in research began through supporting the establishment of HIV clinical trials in Kenya and following this, as an engagement co-lead for public engagement at the KEMRI-Wellcome Research Programme (KWRP).
 His PhD on evaluating Public Engagement, provided a foundation for establishing an award-winning school engagement programme which aims nurturing an interest in science and research among young people and drawing from their unique insights towards improving research.
 He led the growth of this initiative from a 3 school pilot, to a large programme facilitating annual engagement between researchers and 4000 students across over 70 schools and colleges across Kenya.

 He has led and partnered with youth engagement initiatives in several multi-country initiatives aimed at drawing from youth perspectives towards informing, for example: an Antimicrobial Resistance learning framework for in-school and out-of-school education https://www.youthagainstamr.com.
 Shigella Vaccine Human Infection Studies (at KWRP); and the Nuffield Council on Bioethics report on “Children and Clinical Research: Ethical issues” .